Filic03/RNAseq_Pipeline/README.md

 ## Introduction
 **FeliceDC/RNAseq_Pipeline** is a bioinformatics analysis pipeline used for RNA sequencing data.
 Developed in Nextflow, it automates the entire workflow from raw FASTQ reads to Differential Expression analysis, ensuring reproducibility and scalability.

-The pipeline is built using Docker/Singularity containers, meaning you don't need to install any bioinformatics tools manually.
+The pipeline is built using Docker containers, meaning you don't need to install any bioinformatics tools manually.

-This pipeline automatically handles datasets with very small genomes (e.g., viral genomes or targeted panels) by bypassing standard dispersion curves in DESeq2, preventing crashes common in other public workflows.
+This pipeline can automatically handles datasets with very small genomes (e.g., viral genomes or targeted panels) by bypassing standard dispersion curves in DESeq2, preventing crashes common in other public workflows.

 ## Pipeline Summary
 1. Raw read QC (`FastQC`)